2020-2021 GRANT FUNDING

 The City of Goleta prepares an annual performance report referred to as the Consolidated Annual Performance and Evaluation Report (CAPER).
 The CAPER summarizes the achievements of its Community Development Block Grant (CDBG) program each year.
-To view the CAPER submitted to HUD for the 2017-2018 program year, click here.
+To view the Draft CAPER that will be submitted to HUD for the 2018-2020 program year, click here.
 A public hearing to discuss the CAPER will be held during the September 17, 2019 City Council meeting.
 We encourage the public to attend.

 CITIZEN PARTICIPATION PLAN

 Citizen participation is at the forefront of Housing and Community Development strategies, planning, and implementation.
 To best serve the community, citizen involvement is vital to assure that activities are well suited to local needs.
 The CDBG program requires that citizens, particularly persons of low- and moderate-income, minorities, and persons with disabilities, be given an opportunity to participate in an advisory role in the planning and implementation of the CDBG program.
 Assurances will be made through this plan that low- and moderate-income persons and persons directly impacted by CDBG activities participate in the Consolidated Plan process.
 The Citizen Participation Plan is subject to approval by the Goleta City Council.
 To view the City of Goleta's Citizen Participation Plan, click here.

 Click the following link to access the 2015-2019 Goleta Consolidated Plan.

 For more information, please contact Dominique Samario (805) 690-5126 or email firstname.lastname@example.org.